Shenmue III: Plot

 In 1987, the teenage martial artist Ryo Hazuki has journeyed from Yokosuka, Japan, to the mountains of Guilin, China, in search of his father's killer, Lan Di.
 Ryo and his new friend, Ling Shenhua, search for Shenhua's missing father, the stonemason Yuan, in Shenhua's hometown of Bailu Village.
 They learn that thugs have been harassing the local stonemasons, looking for the phoenix mirror, which Ryo has brought from his father's dojo.
 Another stonemason, Xu, is also missing.
 Ryo defeats two of the thugs, but is defeated by their boss, Yanlang.

-Ryo learns that Lan Di's father, Sunming Zhao, visited Bailu Village with Ryo's father to train under the local grandmaster.
+Ryo learns that Lan Di's father, Zhao Sunming, visited Bailu Village with Ryo's father to train under the local grandmaster.
 Zhao died under mysterious circumstances several years later.
 Ryo also discovers that the phoenix and dragon mirrors were created by Yuan's grandfather at the request of the Chinese emperor.
 Their creation is connected to the local Verdant Bridge, constructed to honor the visit of a Chinese envoy.

 At the thugs' hideout, Ryo is defeated again by Yanlang.
 He convinces Sun, a local martial arts master, to teach him a powerful Bajiquan move, and uses it to defeat Yanlang.
 A village elder helps them discover a map to the treasure connected to the mirrors.
 Ryo fends off an attack from Lan Di's henchman, Chai, who reveals that Yuan and Xu have been taken to the city of Niaowu.

 Ryo and Shenhua travel to Niaowu by boat.
 Ryo learns that a local gang, the Red Snakes, is holding Yuan and Xu.
 Ryo encounters his Hong Kong ally, Wuying Ren, who has traveled to Niaowu in pursuit of the treasure connected to the mirrors.
 At the Red Snakes’ hideout, Ryo and Ren are defeated by their boss, Ge, who uses an animalistic fighting style.
 Ryo meets a cormorant fisherman, Grandmaster Bei, who teaches him a similar Bajiquan move to defeat the Red Snakes.